 Please note that the requirements articulated below were developed for a previous round of the grant opportunity.
 Details for future rounds may differ.

-All applications must comply with the GABY guidelines (see section below).
+All applications must comply with these requirements:

 The youth team must be sponsored by a nonprofit organization or school to accept grant funds.

-The project must take place in one of the following counties: Sacramento, Yolo, Placer or El Dorado.
+The project must take place in one of the following counties: Sacramento, Yolo, Placer, or El Dorado.

 Involve youth in meaningful leadership and decision-making roles, so that they are regarded as resources, not just recipients of services.
-See "Hart's Ladder of Young People's Participation" here (GABY is looking for projects with youth participating at Rung 7 and 8).
+See "Hart's Ladder of Young People's Participation" here.
+(GABY is looking for projects with youth participating at Rung 7 and 8).

-Develop youths' problem solving, planning, and other life skills to prepare them to take on adult roles and responsibilities.
+Develop youths' problem-solving, planning, and other life skills to prepare them to take on adult roles and responsibilities.

 Connect youth to their own communities so that they can become knowledgeable and contribute to their own communities.